 The Long View: From Conservation to Sustainability | Works from the Bank of America Collection traces the history and impact of the environmental movement through art.
 Beginning in the mid-nineteenth century and continuing to the present, the exhibition examines the evolution of our relationship with—and need to protect—the Earth and its inhabitants, and the artists that have played a role in shaping the environmental conversation.

-The Art in our Communities® program curated The Long View to commemorate the 50th anniversary of Earth Day and to reaffirm Bank of America’s dedication to financing low-carbon and sustainable business activities across the globe.
+Curators from the Bank of America Arts + Heritage Program originally created The Long View to commemorate the 50th anniversary of Earth Day and to reaffirm Bank of America’s dedication to financing low-carbon and sustainable business activities across the globe.

-Push and Pull—Industry and Environment features works from the first half of the twentieth century, including iconic images by photojournalists Dorothea Lange and Arthur Rothstein of the Dust Bowl during the Great Depression, when unsustainable farming practices worsened the effect of an extreme draught, a disaster both natural and of human origin.
+Push and Pull—Industry and Environment features works from the first half of the twentieth century, including iconic images by photojournalists Dorothea Lange and Arthur Rothstein of the Dust Bowl during the Great Depression, when unsustainable farming practices worsened the effect of an extreme draught, a disaster of both natural and human origin.